bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/ci/DEPLOYMENT.md

 ```bash
 $ ./mvnw clean install -Pdistribute
 ```
+The generated user manual is available from `target/site/reference/html/index.html`.
-The generated documentation is available from `target/site/reference/html/index.html`.
+The generated java documentation is available from `target/site/apidocs/index.html`.

 #### Using Mkdocs directly